daviddamilola/LungCarcinoma-Insights/README.md

 npm run codegen
 ```

-> If your codegen emits `import gql from 'graphql-tag'`, ensure runtime deps exist:
+> there might be a need to add type to RequestOptions after codegen.
+`import { GraphQLClient, type RequestOptions } from 'graphql-request';`
 > `npm i graphql graphql-tag`

 ### Development